Fri Aug 28, 2015

 Stop the Trans Pacific Partnership (TPP) “free” trade agreement.

 Our representative Sam Farr decided to vote yes on the secret TPP Fast Track, explaining we should trust the President.
-Thankfully, it failed, and is now on hold until the end of July.
-Vice President Joe Biden admitted that the White House’s plans to push the Trans-Pacific Partnership are in limbo.
+Secret negotiations continue.

 Continue to visit and call Congressman Sam Farr's office: